 After consulting with the retailer, Sam met with the CEO of the U.S. supplier and proposed becoming its intermediary with the retailer.
 The CEO was intrigued by the idea.
 Together, they hammered out the following deal: (1) Sam would pay a few hundred thousand dollars to settle the lawsuit; (2) Sam’s company would become the exclusive intermediary between the U.S. supplier and the retailer (earning a couple million dollars in the years ahead); and (3) his company would become the exclusive distributor for the U.S. supplier overseas.

-Sam’s ability to envision a way to turn his adversary into his partner was remarkable, but such thinking is within reach of us all.
+Sam’s effective leadership and ability to envision a way to turn his adversary into his partner was remarkable, but such thinking is within reach of us all.
 We can achieve it by empathizing with our adversaries—seeking to understand their motivations, interests, and constraints, writes Malhotra.
 Not to be confused with sympathy, empathy allows us to see how we ourselves can benefit from collaborating with those we might otherwise view as an adversary or a competitor.
 By exploring the other side’s perspective and identifying what she has to gain from dealing with us, we may be able to identify new ways to create value and overcome conflict, as Sam did.

 3 principles to help you get unstuck